Discontinuous linear map: General existence theorem

-for each $n = 1, 2, \ldots$ Complete this sequence of linearly independent vectors to a vector space basis of X, and define T at the other vectors in the basis to be zero.
+for each $n = 1, 2, \ldots$ Complete this sequence of linearly independent vectors to a vector space basis of X by defining T at the other vectors in the basis to be zero.
 T so defined will extend uniquely to a linear map on X, and since it is clearly not bounded, it is not continuous.

-Notice that by using the fact that any set of linearly independent vectors can be completed to a basis, we implicitly used the axiom of choice, which was not needed for the concrete example in the previous section but one.
+Notice that by using the fact that any set of linearly independent vectors can be completed to a basis, we implicitly used the axiom of choice, which was not needed for the concrete example in the previous section.

 Role of the axiom of choice

 As noted above, the axiom of choice (AC) is used in the general existence theorem of discontinuous linear maps.
 In fact, there are no constructive examples of discontinuous linear maps with complete domain (for example, Banach spaces).
 In analysis as it is usually practiced by working mathematicians, the axiom of choice is always employed (it is an axiom of ZFC set theory); thus, to the analyst, all infinite-dimensional topological vector spaces admit discontinuous linear maps.

 On the other hand, in 1970 Robert M. Solovay exhibited a model of set theory in which every set of reals is measurable.
 This implies that there are no discontinuous linear real functions.
 Clearly AC does not hold in the model.

 Solovay's result shows that it is not necessary to assume that all infinite-dimensional vector spaces admit discontinuous linear maps, and there are schools of analysis which adopt a more constructivist viewpoint.
 For example, H. G. Garnir, in searching for so-called "dream spaces" (topological vector spaces on which every linear map into a normed space is continuous), was led to adopt ZF + DC + BP (dependent choice is a weakened form and the Baire property is a negation of strong AC) as his axioms to prove the Garnir–Wright closed graph theorem which states, among other things, that any linear map from an F-space to a TVS is continuous.
 Going to the extreme of constructivism, there is Ceitin's theorem, which states that every function is continuous (this is to be understood in the terminology of constructivism, according to which only representable functions are considered to be functions).
 Such stances are held by only a small minority of working mathematicians.

 The upshot is that the existence of discontinuous linear maps depends on AC; it is consistent with set theory without AC that there are no discontinuous linear maps on complete spaces.
 In particular, no concrete construction such as the derivative can succeed in defining a discontinuous linear map everywhere on a complete space.